trickydickie/microsoft-graph-docs/concepts/data-inflow-common-connector-api-errors.md

 # Common Microsoft Graph connector API errors

-Below is a list of errors that can appear from a connection.
+This topic shows a list of errors that can be returned from a connection, and the recommendations on how to solve the problem.

 | **Error code** | **Error message** | **Solution** |
 | --- | --- | --- |